← Back to search

 Documentation to ask about

-• Recent provider exam notes describing symptoms and findings
+• Recent provider exam notes

-• Any prior imaging (X-ray, ultrasound) and the results
+• Prior imaging (X-ray, ultrasound) and results

-• Conservative treatment tried (PT, medication, rest) and the response
+• Conservative treatment tried and response

 Questions for your provider

-• ?Does my plan require prior authorization for this MRI?
+• ?Does my plan require prior authorization?

 Terms you'll see